How to Find the Writing Coach You Need

 What Is a Writing Coach (and What are They Not)?

-A writing coach works with writers in various ways, from helping writers understand what's preventing them from finishing their first draft to pushing them beyond procrastination.
+A writing coach works with writers in various ways, from helping writers understand why they can't finish their first draft to pushing them beyond procrastination.

 When it comes down to it, a writing coach works with writers with one goal in mind: help that writer draft the best book they can.

-This means that you shouldn't expect a writing coach to make the sentences on each page sound like a bestseller off the New York Times best-seller list.
+This means that you shouldn't expect a writing coach to make the sentences on each page sound like a book off the New York Times best-seller list.

-And while a writing coach might not give you tips to improve you writing skills, they will teach you how to set and accomplish your writing goals.
+A writing coach will teach you how to set and accomplish your writing goals.

 Some specific ways a book coach will help you include: